Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Romulus Simulation Suite

 \subsection{Simulation Properties}

-The \textsc{Romulus} suite of cosmological simulations were run using the Tree + SPH code ChaNGa~\citep{Menon2015} which inherits baryonic prescriptions from \textsc{Gasoline} and \textsc{Gasoline2}~\citep{Wadsley2004,Wadsley2008,Stinson2006,Shen2010,Wadsley2017a}.
-The specifics of the included physics are described in more detail in~\citet{Tremmel2017a}.
+The \textsc{Romulus} suite of cosmological simulations were run using the Tree + SPH code ChaNGa~\citep{Menon2015} which inherits baryonic prescriptions from \textsc{Gasoline} and \textsc{Gasoline2}~\citep{Wadsley2004,Wadsley2008,Stinson2006,Shen2010,Wadsley2017}.
 In this work we analyze \Rom{}, the 25 Mpc per side uniform box with periodic boundary conditions.
 We analyze \Rom{} because of its large, uniform sample of low-mass galaxies with BHs run to $z = 0$.

-\Rom{} has comparable mass resolution to recent cosmological simulations such as \textsc{Illustris}TNG~\citep{Springel2018} and Horizon-AGN~\citep{Volonteri2016}, as well as force resolution comparable to the highest resolution runs of EAGLE~\citep{Schaye2015}. \Rom{} resolves gravity with a Plummer equivalent force softening of $\epsilon\textsubscript{g} = 250$ pc.
+\Rom{} has comparable mass resolution to recent cosmological simulations such as \textsc{IllustrisTNG}~\citep{Springel2018} and Horizon-AGN~\citep{Volonteri2016}, as well as force resolution comparable to the highest resolution runs of EAGLE~\citep{Schaye2015}. \Rom{} resolves gravity with a Plummer equivalent force softening of $\epsilon\textsubscript{g} = 250$ pc.
 Typically, the number of gas particles in a simulation is equal to the number of dark matter particles, while the relative masses are set according to the cosmic baryon fraction. \Rom{} instead contains $3.375\times$ more dark matter particles than gas particles, with dark matter particles of mass $3.39 \times 10^5 M_\odot$ and gas particles of mass $2.12 \times 10^5 M_\odot$.
 This ``oversampling'' of dark matter provides \Rom{} with better resolved BH dynamics~\citep{Tremmel2015}.
-The \textsc{Romulus} suite of simulations were run with a Planck 2014 $\Lambda CDM$ cosmology, with $\Omega\textsubscript{m} = 0.3086$, $\Omega_\Lambda = 0.6914$, $h = 0.6777$, and $\sigma\textsubscript{8} = 0.8288$~\citep{Ade2014}.
+The \textsc{Romulus} suite of simulations were run with a Planck 2014 $\Lambda CDM$ cosmology, with $\Omega\textsubscript{m} = 0.3086$, $\Omega_\Lambda = 0.6914$, $h = 0.6777$, and $\sigma\textsubscript{8} = 0.8288$~\citep{PlanckCollaboration2014}.

-Halos were identified using the \textsc{Amiga} Halo Finder~\citep{Knollmann2009} and analyzed using the simulation analysis code \textsc{Pynbody}~\citep{Pontzen2013a}.
-Key properties were organized into a \textsc{Tangos} database~\citep{Pontzen2018a}.
+Halos were identified using the \textsc{Amiga} Halo Finder~\citep{Knollmann2009} and analyzed using the simulation analysis code \textsc{Pynbody}~\citep{Pontzen2013}.
+Key properties were organized into a \textsc{Tangos} database~\citep{Pontzen2018}.

 We calculate halo mass, $M\textsubscript{200}$, such that: